libretro/docs/docs/development/shader/slang-shaders.md

 #pragma parameter IDENTIFIER "DESCRIPTION" INITIAL MINIMUM MAXIMUM [STEP]
 ```

-The step parameter is optional. `INITIAL`, `MINIMUM`, and `MAXIMUM` are floating point values. `IDENTIFIER` is the meaningful string which is the name of the uniform which will be used in a UBO or push constant block. `DESCRIPTION` is a string which is human readable representation of IDENTIFIER.
+The step parameter is optional.
+However, best practice is to always include the step parameter for clarity and consistency, even if the value is not strictly required. `INITIAL`, `MINIMUM`, and `MAXIMUM` are floating point values. `IDENTIFIER` is the meaningful string which is the name of the uniform which will be used in a UBO or push constant block. `DESCRIPTION` is a string which is human readable representation of IDENTIFIER.

 E.g:
 ```